ottie-ai/ottie-app-1/docs/SCRAPER_PROVIDERS.md

 FIRECRAWL_API_KEY=fc-your_api_key_here
 ```

+If `SCRAPER_PROVIDER` is not set, the application defaults to `scraperapi`.

 ## Implementation Details

-The scraper abstraction is implemented in `lib/scraper/providers.ts`:
+The scraper abstraction is implemented in:

+- `lib/scraper/providers.ts` - Provider routing and general scrapers
+- `lib/scraper/apify-scrapers.ts` - Apify scraper configurations
+- `lib/scraper/apify-client.ts` - Apify API client

+### Key Functions

+- `scrapeUrl(url, timeout)` - Main entry point, routes to appropriate provider
-- `getScraperProvider()` - Returns the active provider from env
+- `getScraperProvider()` - Returns the active general provider from env
-- `scrapeUrl(url, timeout)` - Scrapes a URL using the configured provider
+- `findApifyScraperForUrl(url)` - Checks if URL has a dedicated Apify scraper

-- Both providers return the same `ScrapeResult` interface for consistency
+All providers return the same `ScrapeResult` interface for consistency.

 ## Timeout Configuration